Amundi Asset Management US Inc. Has $32.86 Million Stock Position in SJW Group (NYSE:SJW)

-Amundi Asset Management US Inc. raised its stake in shares of SJW Group (NYSE:SJW) by 11.0% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 521,898 shares of the utilities provider’s stock after purchasing an additional 51,819 shares during the quarter.
-Amundi Asset Management US Inc. owned 1.75% of SJW Group worth $32,855,000 as of its most recent filing with the Securities and Exchange Commission.
+Amundi Asset Management US Inc. grew its position in SJW Group (NYSE:SJW) by 11.0% in the 1st quarter, Holdings Channel.com reports.
+The institutional investor owned 521,898 shares of the utilities provider’s stock after acquiring an additional 51,819 shares during the period.
+Amundi Asset Management US Inc.’s holdings in SJW Group were worth $32,855,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Public Employees Retirement System of Ohio boosted its holdings in shares of SJW Group by 32.1% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 618 shares of the utilities provider’s stock worth $43,000 after acquiring an additional 150 shares in the last quarter.
-International Assets Investment Management LLC boosted its holdings in shares of SJW Group by 100.0% in the 1st quarter.
-International Assets Investment Management LLC now owns 1,038 shares of the utilities provider’s stock worth $69,000 after acquiring an additional 519 shares in the last quarter.
-Cohen & Steers Inc. boosted its holdings in shares of SJW Group by 29.3% in the 1st quarter.
-Cohen & Steers Inc. now owns 1,047 shares of the utilities provider’s stock worth $66,000 after acquiring an additional 237 shares in the last quarter.
-Sowell Financial Services LLC boosted its holdings in shares of SJW Group by 31.2% in the 1st quarter.
-Sowell Financial Services LLC now owns 3,040 shares of the utilities provider’s stock worth $195,000 after acquiring an additional 723 shares in the last quarter.
-Finally, Creative Financial Designs Inc. ADV boosted its holdings in shares of SJW Group by 16.4% in the 1st quarter.
-Creative Financial Designs Inc. ADV now owns 3,216 shares of the utilities provider’s stock worth $203,000 after acquiring an additional 453 shares in the last quarter.
-70.98% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently made changes to their positions in the company.
+Public Employees Retirement System of Ohio grew its holdings in shares of SJW Group by 32.1% in the 4th quarter.
+Public Employees Retirement System of Ohio now owns 618 shares of the utilities provider’s stock valued at $43,000 after buying an additional 150 shares during the period.
+Cohen & Steers Inc. grew its holdings in shares of SJW Group by 29.3% in the 1st quarter.
+Cohen & Steers Inc. now owns 1,047 shares of the utilities provider’s stock valued at $66,000 after buying an additional 237 shares during the period.
+International Assets Investment Management LLC grew its holdings in shares of SJW Group by 100.0% in the 1st quarter.
+International Assets Investment Management LLC now owns 1,038 shares of the utilities provider’s stock valued at $69,000 after buying an additional 519 shares during the period.
+Sowell Financial Services LLC grew its holdings in shares of SJW Group by 31.2% in the 1st quarter.
+Sowell Financial Services LLC now owns 3,040 shares of the utilities provider’s stock valued at $195,000 after buying an additional 723 shares during the period.
+Finally, Creative Financial Designs Inc. ADV grew its holdings in shares of SJW Group by 16.4% in the 1st quarter.
+Creative Financial Designs Inc. ADV now owns 3,216 shares of the utilities provider’s stock valued at $203,000 after buying an additional 453 shares during the period.
+70.98% of the stock is owned by institutional investors.

-SJW has been the subject of several research analyst reports.
-Zacks Investment Research cut shares of SJW Group from a “hold” rating to a “sell” rating in a research report on Saturday, May 8th.
-Barclays initiated coverage on shares of SJW Group in a research report on Thursday, July 15th.
-They issued an “equal weight” rating and a $70.00 price objective for the company.
+SJW has been the subject of a number of research analyst reports.
+Barclays initiated coverage on shares of SJW Group in a research note on Thursday, July 15th.
+They issued an “equal weight” rating and a $70.00 target price for the company.
+Zacks Investment Research downgraded shares of SJW Group from a “hold” rating to a “sell” rating in a research note on Saturday, May 8th.

-SJW Group (NYSE:SJW) last issued its earnings results on Wednesday, April 28th.
-The utilities provider reported $0.09 EPS for the quarter, missing the consensus estimate of $0.12 by ($0.03).
-The business had revenue of $114.79 million for the quarter, compared to the consensus estimate of $119.40 million.
+SJW Group (NYSE:SJW) last released its quarterly earnings results on Wednesday, April 28th.
+The utilities provider reported $0.09 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.12 by ($0.03).
+The company had revenue of $114.79 million during the quarter, compared to the consensus estimate of $119.40 million.
 SJW Group had a net margin of 10.95% and a return on equity of 6.78%.
-On average, equities research analysts anticipate that SJW Group will post 1.97 earnings per share for the current year.
+As a group, equities analysts forecast that SJW Group will post 1.97 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, June 1st.
-Shareholders of record on Monday, May 10th were given a dividend of $0.34 per share.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
+Shareholders of record on Monday, May 10th were issued a $0.34 dividend.
 This is a boost from SJW Group’s previous quarterly dividend of $0.19.
-The ex-dividend date was Friday, May 7th.
-This represents a $1.36 annualized dividend and a dividend yield of 2.01%.
-SJW Group’s payout ratio is presently 61.26%.
+This represents a $1.36 annualized dividend and a yield of 2.01%.
+The ex-dividend date of this dividend was Friday, May 7th.
+SJW Group’s dividend payout ratio is currently 61.26%.

 SJW Group Company Profile